• Skip to primary navigation

 Step 2: Wrap each portion tightly in aluminum foil and place on a large baking sheet.
 For baby back, bake for 2-2.5 hours.
 For st louis, bake 2.5-3 hours.

 Step 3: Once the ribs have almost finished baking, make the glaze.
 In a small saucepan, heat the sesame oil over medium low heat.
 Add the garlic and ginger.
 Sauté for about 2 minutes or until fragrant.
-Add the brown sugar, honey, water, soy sauce, vinegar, and red pepper.
+Add the brown sugar, honey, soy sauce, vinegar, and red pepper.

 Step 4: Bring the mixture to a boil over medium heat, stirring continuously.
 Reduce for about 5-7 minutes or until thickened.
 The glaze will thicken as it cools.
 If it has not thickened enough after cooling, bring it back to a boil and reduce more.